-Now, go around and take measurements of the room and furniture you want to stay in their room.
+Now, go around and take measurements of the room and furniture you want to keep in their room.

 Planning Your Kid’s Room

 Create a Floor Plan for Your Kid’s Room

 The next thing you want to do is create a floor plan of the room’s dimensions.
 I suggest using graph paper.
 Then using colored paper, create replicas of any furniture and attach it to your graph.
 I use colorful post-its and markers so that I can move and rearrange furniture until I get the room looking exactly how I like.

 Tip: Get your kids involved in the planning stage.
 When I created floor plans for the boys’ rooms, they were excited to see what we had in store for their rooms.

 Going over your plan, rearrange any furnishings so that your kid’s room has a good flow.

 Well, I don’t want you to move your child out of the room, but when I worked on the boys’ rooms, I removed everything out of their room(except their bed).
 I literally took everything out of their room and planted it in the hallway outside of their room.

 Yes, it sounds drastic but moving everything out into the hall served two purposes.
 One having everything in the hall was very inconvenient for everyone so it forced us to get this done quick.